BaptisteHiggs/WorkflowAnalysis/Doors/DoorDefinition.md

 To decide on what a door is and what a door isn't, we have to look at the purpose of a door.

-Primarily, doors are the tool used to travel between two spaces on either side of a wall.
-They seperate the two spaces, but still allow for people to travel through between them.
-More than this, they minimise the amount of effort needed to go between two spaces; instead of destroying the wall each time and rebuilding it, the door provides a passageway.

-This has been true for all of history.
 Some of the first doors documented were used as seperations between holy/sacred places and the outside world, most likely due to their expensive nature.
 In ~2490BC the pyramid of Giza had a door that seperated the king's tomb from the outer regions, and the door in Solomon's Temple (~850BC) seperated the "holy of holies" from the outer ring.
-As resources and building techniques became more plentiful, doors became more extravagant ([see the Pantheon's 7.3m double bronze doors](#pantheondoors))
+As resources and building techniques became more plentiful, doors became more extravagant ([see the Pantheon's (29BC) 7.3m double bronze doors](#pantheondoors)), but also more common, being used residentially in the ancient Roman empire's wealthiest citizen's homes.
+These doors again seperated the spaces physically, but also seperated the spaces by status.
+Going into modern times, doors continue to show this trend of seperation between two spaces - whether it's your bedroom door, the gate into the pool area, or the revolving door leading into your office, all provide seperation between two areas.

 <a name="pantheondoors">![Missing Image](Images/pantheondoors.jpg)</a>

+From history we can see that doors are the tool used to travel between two different spaces on either side of a wall.
+They seperate the two spaces, but still allow for people to travel through between them.
+More than this, they minimise the amount of effort needed to go between two spaces; instead of destroying the wall each time and rebuilding it, the door provides a passageway.

 -----------